openvinotoolkit/openvino.genai/text_generation/causal_lm/cpp/README.md

 To enable Unicode characters for Windows cmd open `Region` settings from `Control panel`. `Administrative`->`Change system locale`->`Beta: Use Unicode UTF-8 for worldwide language support`->`OK`.
 Reboot.

-The suggestion is to run on dGPU (32GB+ RAM) models that work extremely slowly on CPU.
-For example, meta-llama/Llama-2-13b-chat-hf.
-Modify the source code to change the device for inference to GPU.
+Discrete GPUs (dGPUs) usually provide better performance compared to CPUs.
+It is recommended to run larger models on a dGPU with 32GB+ RAM.
+For example, the model meta-llama/Llama-2-13b-chat-hf can benefit from being run on a dGPU.
+Modify the source code to change the device for inference to the GPU.

 ## Supported models